140days until

 "But what is superskins?" you inquire.
 I'm glad you asked.
 It's simply a weighted skins game, that elevates gradually in gravity towards the back end of a round.
 Holes 1 though 4 are worth one skin, holes 5 to 8 are two skins, and holes 9 though 12 are three skins.
 The playoff round is much the same, except it is an abbreviated version: holes 13 and 14 are one skin, holes 15-16 are two skins, and holes 17 and 18 are, you guessed it, three skins.
 All skins carry over.
 The point of all this, is that it's a terrific way of keeping all players in the game, right to the very end.

-Total roster invites will number up to a maximum of 12 men.
+Total roster invites will number up to a maximum of 12-16 men.
 Depending on the number of participants, the overall roster is then broken down into brackets of 3-4 men each.
-These brackets are named after the three characters from Caddyshack.
+These brackets are named after characters from Caddyshack.
 Each bracket plays a round of 12 holes (regular season).
-At the end of this "regular season", the top seed from each group, and the wildcard, move on to the final playoff round of 6 holes.
+At the end of this "regular season", the top seed from each group, and wildcard* (if need be), move on to the final playoff round of 6 holes.
 From this "Brown Round", the latest Octoberman will be crowned and given the keys to October Hall.
-As for the remaining men that did not make the cut for the Brown Round, they simply play out the rest of their day in meaningless fashion (albeit, most likely quite sauced on the booze--which is never a bad thing).
+As for the remaining men that did not make the cut for the Brown Round, they simply play out the rest of their holes and play for the Who Cares Cup.

-*Wild card is the man with the highest number of skins, that's not a group leader.
+*Wildcard is the man with the highest amount of skins who is not a bracket leader.

 Prize

-The tournament champion wins several items of immense value: The celebrated brown jacket, a delicious bottle of Forty Creek rye, the eternal title of Octoberman, an annual invite to Brown Friday supper, and of course, the Octoberman's inherent right to the left-hand handshake.
+The tournament champion wins several items of immense value: a delicious bottle of Forty Creek, the eternal title of Octoberman, and of course, the Brown Cup, our boozy brown grail of autumnal lore.

 Tradition Dictates